 - informal certificates such as citizenship awards or Duke of Edinburgh Award

 - work experience and work related activity such as preparing CVs and practicing interview skills and techniques

 - field work or a piece of work such as a survey/research which is integral to the study programme, such as a field trip with a task attached

 - completing applications for jobs or university where a tutor is supporting and helping the student

 - volunteering activities and community activities

-- any activities that offer enrichment to the student and that are relevant to their study programme such as personal and social development
+- any activities that offer enrichment to the student such as personal and social development

 Examples of hours/activities that are not funded

-The EFA does not fund hours that do not meet the criteria for funding or are not relevant to the student’s study programme.
-As a guide the EFA does not fund
+We do not fund hours that do not meet the criteria for funding or are not relevant to the student’s study programme.
+As a guide, we do not fund:

 - voluntary extra-curricular activities and clubs delivered during breaks or outside the normal working pattern